Apple margin concerns fade, focus shifts to iPhone launch

 Apple forecast current-quarter revenue of $37 billion-$40 billion, lower than the average analyst estimate of $40.44 billion, according to Thomson Reuters I/B/E/S.

-Apple did well in a seasonally soft June quarter and gave a "good enough" outlook, but investors are focusing more on new product launches, the China Mobile Ltd (0941.HK) deal and a push into the enterprise market with IBM Corp (IBM.N), Cantor Fitzgerald analyst Brian White wrote in a note.
+Apple did well in a seasonally soft June quarter and gave a "good enough" outlook, but investors are focusing more on new product launches, the China Mobile Ltd deal and a push into the enterprise market with IBM Corp, Cantor Fitzgerald analyst Brian White wrote in a note.

 Apple launched iPhone on China Mobile's network in January, which boosted its June quarter revenue by 28 percent in greater China.